stephenfreund/RoadRunner/README.txt

 Notes on Major Updates
 ========================

+  * Version 1.2: committed on 11/19/2014.

+                 Various small bug fixes and memory performance improvements.

   * Version 1.1: committed on 8/30/2014.

 		         All users should update to this version or later.

                  It fixes many bugs and corner cases, has a variety of small functionality enhancements for fastpath code, and